-Our Purpose To provide independent and valued expert advice to government to enable informed and integrated decisions on infrastructure planning, investment, delivery and optimisation.
+Our Purpose To provide independent and trusted expert advice to government to enable informed and integrated decisions on infrastructure planning, investment, delivery and optimisation.
 Our Vision That efficient and evidence based infrastructure planning and delivery will grow the economy, create jobs and improve liveability for all South Australians.
-Our Values Independence Stewardship Collaboration Transparency Respect Guiding Principles Grow the economy and create jobs: Infrastructure builds prosperity by raising productivity, improving access to markets and increasing business confidence.
+Guiding Principles Grow the economy and create jobs: Infrastructure builds prosperity by raising productivity, improving access to markets and increasing business confidence.
 Improve access to services: Infrastructure connects cities and regions, people and services.
 Holistic and integrated: A coordinated approach to infrastructure delivers better outcomes.
-Economically efficient: Existing and new investments are optimised to best meet real needs and deliver value for money Our functions, In accordance with the Infrastructure SA Act 2018 , Infrastructure SA undertakes four key activities: objectives and deliverables Develop a 20-Year State Infrastructure Strategy (Strategy) to set the long-term vision for infrastructure in South Australia. donvorables Develop an annual Capital Intentions Statement (CIS) that will prioritise potential major projects for government consideration over a five-year timeframe.
+Economically efficient: Existing and new investments are optimised to best meet real needs and deliver value for money Our functions, In accordance with the Infrastructure SA Act 2018 , Infrastructure SA undertakes four key activities: objectives and deliverables Develop a 20-Year State Infrastructure Strategy (Strategy) to set the long-term vision for infrastructure in South Australia.
+Develop an annual Capital Intentions Statement (CIS) that will prioritise potential major projects for government consideration over a five-year timeframe.
 Maintain oversight of the delivery and performance for all major infrastructure projects with a capital value of \$50 million and over.
 Provide policy advice relating to infrastructure planning, delivery and use, including advice on appropriate funding and financing models.
-Strategic Goals Well-planned infrastructure: Bring together business, community and government throughout South Australia to make sure new and existing infrastructure most effectively addresses opportunities and challenges to better support economic development and quality of life for current and future generations.

-Prioritised investment: Support more rigorous and evidenced based prioritisation of investment through the Capital Intentions Statement and Infrastructure Priority List.
-Provide signals to industry on the State's priorities to encourage private sector investment.
+Strategic Goals Well-planned infrastructure: Work collaboratively across Government, other i-bodies, industry and community to plan for infrastructure that most effectively address opportunities and challenges to better support economic development and quality of life for current and future generations.
+Prioritised investment: Develop within Government a rigorous and evidence -based prioritisation of investment through the Capital Intentions Statement and Infrastructure Priority List.
+Provide transparency and clarity on the State's infrastructure priorities and facilitate cross portfolio approaches to address system wide problems and opportunities.